Ackis/AHK/README.md

 ## Clicker Games

+I believe I wrote these scripts on my own, with the assistance of forums/tutorials/irc/etc  - they weren't copy/pasted.

 Automatic mouse clicker script with three different speeds.
 This sometimes works, sometimes doesn't.
 I don't know why it doesn't.

 *USE AT YOUR OWN RISK*